-In new England where I live, we love our blues.
+In the northeast and especially New England where I live, we love our blues.
 Perhaps this is due to our proximity to the sea but certainly blue is a big favorite for exterior paint.
 Muted tones look good in the diminished light of New England and it is only the exception of Cape Cod and the Islands of Nantucket and Martha's Vineyard where brighter and more pure colors look right.

 Like I mentioned at the beginning, it's a big country and I could spend a lot of time defining all the micro climates within the borders.
 When thinking about your new house color, look carefully at your environment and see how the climatic conditions might influence choices.
 It is always a good idea to pay homage to your surroundings so that your home looks at ease in its setting.